Introduction

 What if you don’t provide us with your personal information?

-The nature of the business carried on by Justice Connect means that, generally, it is not possible for us to provide services to our clients or deal with witnesses or other individuals in an anonymous way.
+As a legal service we have ethical obligations.
+This means it is generally not possible for us to provide services to our clients or deal with other individuals in an anonymous way.

 How do we collect personal information?